Jaffa (Joppa, Yaffo)

 Jaffa is located at the south of Tel-Aviv, and the main road from the hotels passes the center of Jaffa.
 In this busy center stands the old Turkish clock tower, built in 1906.

-If you continue 1KM on the main road south of the clock tower, you should turn right following the signs to the old city of Jaffa.
-After parking the car on the south side of old Jaffa, you can walk up the steps to the top of the hill.
-The photo below shows one of the sides of the old city, facing the sea.
-You can turn right into the old city, or continue up the hill to the park.
+If you continue 1KM on the main road south of the clock tower, turn right following the signs to the old city of Jaffa.
+After parking the car on the south side of old Jaffa, walk up the steps to the top of the hill.

-In the park ("Ra'amses gate garden"), on the highest point of the city, you can see the excavated ruins of a brick wall of an Egyptian fortress dated to the late Bronze age (13th C BC).
+In the park (“Ra’amses gate garden”), on the highest point of the city, you can see the excavated ruins of a brick wall of an Egyptian fortress dated to the late Bronze age (13th century BC).

 In this park is also a beautiful view of the beach front of Tel Aviv, with its high rising hotels.